 “Despite what happened in Malaysia we took very good positives from the weekend through our performance, so I’m looking forward to China and Bahrain.
 I’d like to think we’d have some more knowledge on our car to make it quicker.”

 “China is a different philosophy compared to what we have experienced so far this season.
 But we had a good car there two years ago, and there is no reason why we can’t go there and repeat that,” said Di Resta.
-(Apex)
+(GP247)